Best World Cup Betting Sites in the UK for 2026

 Affiliate Disclosure: Gambling Insider's sports betting content is produced by expert insiders who know the UK market inside out and adheres to our Editorial Policy.
 By using this site, you agree to our Terms and Conditions.
 If you register with a sportsbook via our links, we may earn a commission — this has no bearing on our editorial recommendations.
 For more information see our Advertising Policy & Affiliate Disclosure.
 Odds and offers are subject to change; always check operator terms before placing a bet.
 18+ only.
 Please bet responsibly.
 For support, visit BeGambleAware at begambleaware.org.

 • UK viewers can watch the 2026 World Cup on BBC and ITV, with coverage shared across both broadcasters.
-For late kick-offs, pre-match bets and cash-out alerts may be more practical than following every in-play market live.
+For late kick-offs, pre-match bets and cash-out alerts may be more practical than following every in-play market in real time.

-• Most of the top World Cup betting sites in the UK will require you to pass Know Your Customer (KYC) checks before processing your first payout, so it’s a good idea to complete this before the tournament starts so you can withdraw winnings promptly on matchdays.
+• Most of the top World Cup betting sites in the UK will require you to pass Know Your Customer (KYC) checks before processing your first payout.
+It’s a good idea to complete this as soon as possible so you can withdraw or move your winnings promptly on matchdays.

 FIFA World Cup 2026: Dates, Fixtures and UK Kick-Off Times